 - 1. Adhere to ethical, professional behavior, legal, regulatory, and licensure standards within their scope of work as a physical therapist assistant. - 2.
 Demonstrate skill competence in the cognitive, psychomotor, and affective processes necessary to provide safe physical therapy services under the direction and supervision of a physical therapist. - 3.
-Engage in evidence-based practice, responding to the dynamics of a changing healthcare system. - 4.
-Integrate the principles of the natural, physical, social, biological, and behavioral sciences, and physical therapy theory to provide holistic care to individuals, families and groups across the wellness-illness continuum. - 5.
+Engage in evidence-based practice, responding to the dynamics of a changing healthcare system. - Integrate the principles of the natural, physical, social, biological, and behavioral sciences, and physical therapy theory to provide holistic care to individuals, families and groups across the wellness-illness continuum. - 5.
 Integrate effective communication skills through professional interactions with patients, families, groups and the interdisciplinary healthcare team with altruism and diversity awareness. - 6.
-Produce documentation supporting physical therapy services. - 7.
+Complete the Nursing TEAS (version 5.0 with Adjusted Individual Score (AITS) of 50% or higher or version ATI TEAS (beginning 8/2016) with score equivalent to AITS of 50% or higher), by October 15, 2016.
+Test scores will be valid for the three (3) years prior to the application deadline.
+For testing schedules, registration information, and study manual information go to www.atitesting. com.
+Applicants that have not taken the exam at a CT Community College must arrange to have their scores sent to NVCC. - 7.
 Sit for the examination for state licensure as a physical therapist assistant. - 8.
-Commit to a lifelong process of self-improvement and learning by participating in activities for improvement of their abilities as physical therapist assistants.. - Achieve an effective transition from this educational program to a physical therapist assistant career.
+Commit to a lifelong process of self-improvement and learning by participating in activities for improvement of their abilities as physical therapist assistants. - 9.
+Achieve an effective transition from this educational program to a physical therapist assistant career.